Arity Privacy Statement

 How We Transfer Information We Collect Internationally

 Standard contractual clauses: For transfers of personal data outside of the European Economic Area (“EEA”) to a non-US jurisdiction, we execute standard contractual clauses that have been approved by the European Commission in respect of transfers of your personal data to Arity in the United States.
 Under the General Data Protection Regulation (“GDPR”), Arity acts as data controller in respect of such transfers.
-Arity also ensures that it uses corresponding standard contractual clauses with any vendor that it engages in connection with the processing of any of your personal data outside of the EU and U.S or Swiss and the U.S.
+Arity also ensures that it uses corresponding standard contractual clauses with any vendor that it engages in connection with the processing of any of your personal data outside of the EU and U.S. or Swiss and the U.S.

 Accountability for Onward Transfer: Where Arity transfers personal data from EU and/or Swiss individuals to a third party, we will do so consistent with the notice provided to you and any consent provided (if applicable), and contractually require the third party to process the personal data for limited and specified purposes consistent with the lawful basis for processing; and provide us notice of any concerns in its ability to comply with these promises.
 We will also contractually require the third party to stop processing personal data or take other reasonable and appropriate steps to in the event it cannot meet its data protection obligations.
+Arity remains liable under the Privacy Shield Principles where any third-party service provider processes personal data subject to its Privacy Shield certification in a manner inconsistent with the Principles, except where Arity is otherwise not responsible for the event giving rise to the damage.

 Your Access and Choices: You may have the following rights in relation to your personal data: